shady-elkassas/PersonsApi/README.md

-# Pipedrive Persons Dataa App
+# Pipedrive Persons Data App

 A SwiftUI app that allows you to browse and view details of "persons" in your pipedrive account.